JaaveethAndroid/OptiAwsS3Upload/README.md

 ## Platform Support

-The Amplify Framework supports Android API level 16 (Android 4.1) and above.
+The optis3upload Framework supports Android API level 16 (Android 4.1) and above.

-## Using Amplify from Your App
+## Using optis3upload from Your App
 ### Specifying Gradle Dependencies

 To begin, copy optis3upload module to your `app` and add in `build.gradle`